Our Work

 In one of our first visits to Uganda, we discovered Cornerstone Development Africa, a Christian-based organization that is "committed to raising up future leaders with a shared vision of positively transforming their communities and nations.”
 After meeting with several of the men and women of this ministry who had a passion and education for business, we decided to partner with them by funding a revolving loan program that would help them realize their dreams of being entrepreneurs.

 Since that initial meeting we have seen over 20 businesses created that include poultry farms, real estate development, construction, water filtration, grocery stores, and others.
 Some of the stories of these businesses are chronicled on this website.
-Basically, our team has supplied the funding and then returns several times per year to consult with these new owners on accounting, marketing, human resources, spiritual development and other areas as needed.
+Basically, our team has supplied the funding and then returns several times per year to mentor these new owners on accounting, marketing, human resources, spiritual development and other areas as needed.

 Since that initial meeting we have seen over 20 businesses created that include poultry farms, real estate development, construction, water filtration, grocery stores, and others.
 Some of the stories of these businesses are chronicled on this website.
-Basically, our team has supplied the funding and then returns several times per year to consult with these new owners on accounting, marketing, human resources, spiritual development and other areas as needed.
+Basically, our team has supplied the funding and then returns several times per year to mentor these new owners on accounting, marketing, human resources, spiritual development and other areas as needed.

 TivaWater